How to Hire a Lawyer for a Mold Lawsuit

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-But mold claims can be very complicated to prove, which is why you really want to hire a lawyer for a mold lawsuit.
-It's important to know what to look for in a toxic mold attorney before you choose your counsel.
-The following information will help you do just that.
+But mold claims can be very difficult to prove.
+For instance, a black mold problem may need expert examination and testimony.
+This is why you want to hire a lawyer for a toxic mold lawsuit.
+Knowing what to look for in a toxic mold attorney is important before you choose your counsel.
+The following information will help you with that.

 Hiring a Lawyer for a Mold Lawsuit: Experience Matters

-Ideally, you want to hire an attorney who has worked on mold-related claims before; and in fact some attorneys specialize in toxic mold cases.
-Since these types of lawsuits tend to encompass many different areas of the law, you will want an attorney who is familiar with the following:
+Ideally, you want to hire an attorney who has worked on mold-related claims before.
+Given their prevalence, mold issues warrant a separate legal practice area.
+Some attorneys specialize in toxic mold cases and mold injuries.
+Since these types of lawsuits tend to encompass many areas of the law, you want an attorney who is familiar with the following:

 - Toxic Torts Law